 A. Seriousness Category of Instant Offense As shown in Appendix A, Robbery with a Deadly Weapon is a Category Offense.
 5 points III B. Victim Injury No injury.
 0 points C. Weapon Usage A firearm (sawed-off shotgun) was used.
-2 points D. Special Vulnerability of Victim 0 points
+2 points D. Special Vulnerability of Victim Victim over 10 and under 65 years old and not mentally or physically handicapped.
+0 points Total Offense Score 7 points Offend er Score: А. Relationship to CJS When Instant Offense Occurred Was on probation for Unemployment Compensation Fraud.
+1 point B. Juvenile Delinquency 0 points

-- A. Relationship to CJS When Instant Offense Occurred_____1 point Was on probation for Unemployment Compensation Fraud. - B. Juvenile Delinquency 0 points No record found.
+No record found.

-C. Prior Adult Criminal Record 1 point
+C. Prior Adult Criminal Record_____1 point